Back to Glossary

 Technical

-Melt off is a braking technique in motorsport where drivers gradually reduce pressure on the brake pedal instead of releasing it suddenly.
+Melt off is a braking technique in motorsport where the driver gradually and smoothly reduces pressure on the brake pedal rather than releasing it suddenly, helping maintain vehicle control when entering a corner at high speed.